 8:00 am to 9:30 am, Glade Creek Grist Mill, Babcock State Park in Clifftop, WV.
 Stroll the diverse habitats of Babcock in search of the region’s more secretive beauties—birds.

-10:00 am to 12:00 pm, nature center at Pipestem Resort State Park in Pipestem, WV.
-Enjoy beautiful waterfalls and blooms along Brush Creek on this easy 2.5 mile round trip walk.
-Meet at the nature center to car caravan to the trailhead.
+2:00 pm to 4:30 pm, nature center at Pipestem Resort State Park in Pipestem, WV.
+Enjoy beautiful waterfalls and blooms along Brush Creek on this moderate 3.0 mile round trip walk.
+Meet at the nature center to car caravan or shuttle to the trailhead.